wireseo/tp/docs/UserGuide.md

 ![LoginUsernamePasswordInput](images/userguide/editLoginDetails.png)

+### 5.3 Updated Details Summary
-Within the green rectangle box, Jarvis will notify you if the login was successful.
+Within the red rectangle box, Jarvis will notify you if the login was successful and the login information entered.
+The username and password are covered with a red rectangle for this diagram only to protect the Avenger's account security.
+You will be able to see the login details you entered.

+### 5.4 Updated Student Information
 Upon success, all information from Source Academy will be visible to you.
+The student information tab will display you student information.
+The `Telegram` and `E-mail` fields are test values as these information are not available on Source Academy.
+You will have to edit them using the [Editing Student Information](#642-editing-student-information---s) command below.

 --------------------------------------------------------------------------------------------------------------------